desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the parent section does not exist;
+* The parent section does not exist;
-* the creator has no permission to manage sections inside the specified subspace.
+* The creator has no permission to manage sections inside the specified subspace.

 ## Msg/EditSection
 A section can be edited using the `MsgEditSection`.